Fresh off the inspiration of the BBC’s Hugh’s War on Plastic we have Plastic Free July.

 If you decide to cut down your plastic use using our tips let us know on our Facebook Page.

-You can also see what we are doing as a company to help the environment here.
+You can also see what we are doing as a company to help the environment in an our blog Gardiner Haskins Cirencester & the Environment.

 Gardiner and Sons Co Ltd registered address Gardiner Haskins, 1 Straight Street, Broad Plain, Bristol, BS2 0FQ, registered in England.